staalmannen/APExp/README.md

 - getopt.h with gnu getopt_long from NetBSD, imported to libbsd
 - strings.h shim pointing to bsd.h
 - stdio.h : added fmemopen from tuxpaint, getdelim/getline from gnulib

+***Utilities***

 - APE make has been replaced by a port of GNU make (version 3.82)
 - APE sed has been replaced by a port of GNU sed (version 4.2.1)
 - APE grep has been replaced by pcre2grep (version 10.432024-02-16 )
 - system awk has been replaced by GNU awk (version 4.0.0) as ape/awk
 - system yacc has been replaced by byacc (version 20240109) as ape/yacc
 - system lex has been replaced by flex (version 2.6.4) as ape/lex
-- the utilities "ls", have been built from suckless sbase under ape
+- the utilities "cut", "ls", "true", "tsort", "xargs" and "yes" have been built from suckless sbase under ape
+- steve's mkmk (/n/sources/contrib) imported to APExp
+- copied the last plan9 cfront (c++) port from fgb (/n/sources/contrib)
+- copied the remove-bitfields script from lufia's port of git to plan9
+- copied "head", "which", and "printenv" rc scripts from steve (/n/sources/contrib)
+- copied and modified "config" rc script from fgb (/n/sources/contrib)

 Many of these are old ports and will hopefully be replaced by more up-to-date ports soon.